Tobais Palmer

 Tobais Palmer (born February 20, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the NC State Wolfpack.
 He was a member of the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills, Pittsburgh Steelers, Carolina Panthers, Montreal Allouettes, Toronto Argonauts, and Birmingham Iron.

-Early years
+Early life

 Palmer was born in Pittsboro, North Carolina.
 He was a two-time offensive player of the year in his conference.
 He earned the Chatham County male athlete of the year award while attending Northwood High School.

 College career

 In his final seasons at North Carolina State University, he finished with a total of 91 receptions, 1,277 receiving yards and 11 receiving touchdowns.
 He is also the new leading All-Purpose leader in the ACC.
 3rd in NCAA (All-Purpose yards in a game) He also played at the Georgia Military College.